-- (1) In hamlets, vehicle access to and from corner lots shall generally be limited to locations along the minor street or cul-de-sac. - (2) In hamlets, every vehicular entrance and exit shall be located at least 6.10 metres (20 ft.) from the intersection of two streets, excluding lanes, and a greater distance where reasonable and appropriate (reference to 6.10 metres distance illustrated as setback A on Diagram). - (3) In all other cases, every vehicular access and exit to a parcel shall be located to the satisfaction of the municipality. - (4) As a condition of a development or subdivision approval, the Development Authority or Subdivision Authority may stipulate the minimum width and type of private driveways required to ensure adequate access for emergency vehicles, applicable to all land use districts. - (5) No access for vehicles will be permitted DIAGRAM 4.7 from a municipal roadway where, in the - (6) Outside of hamlets, the minimum parcel frontage or width required to accommodate a private parcel access or driveway onto a public roadway shall be a minimum of 6.10 metres (20 ft.).
+- (1) In hamlets, vehicle access to and from corner lots shall generally be limited to locations along the minor street or cul-de-sac. - (2) In hamlets, every vehicular entrance and exit shall be located at least 6.10 metres (20 ft.) from the intersection of two streets, excluding lanes, and a greater distance where reasonable and appropriate (reference to 6.10 metres distance illustrated as setback A on Diagram). - (3) In all other cases, every vehicular access and exit to a parcel shall be located to the satisfaction of the municipality. - (4) As a condition of a development or subdivision approval, the Development Authority or Subdivision Authority may stipulate the minimum width and type of private driveways required to ensure adequate access for emergency vehicles, applicable to all land use districts. - (5) No access for vehicles will be permitted DIAGRAM 4.7 from a municipal roadway where, in the opinion of the Development Authority, there would be an excessive number of access points onto a roadway. - (6) Outside of hamlets, the minimum parcel frontage or width required to accommodate a private parcel access or driveway onto a public roadway shall be a minimum of 6.10 metres (20 ft.).